bakame-php/http-structured-fields/docs/06-validation.md

 ```

 The `ParametersValidator` and the `ItemValidator` are invokable, so we can use them
-as such if we want which simplifies a lot the code.
-So once you have configured
+directly with the `getBy*` methods.
+So once you have configured your validator in a
-your validator in a class it becomes easier to reuse it to validate your data.
+class it becomes easier to reuse it to validate your data.

 > [!NOTE]
 > When used as invokable the validators return `true` on success and the aggregated